Michael-Liao/Mask_RCNN/README.md

 You can also [join our team](https://matterport.com/careers/) and help us build even more projects like this one.

 ## Requirements
 Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.
+pinned requirements of this repo is listed in `Pipfile.lock`

 ### MS COCO Requirements:
 To train or test on MS COCO, you'll also need: